j-schreiber/js-sf-cli-plugin/messages/jsc.maintain.field-usage.analyse.md

 # infos.segment-record-types-enabled

-Results are organized by record types of the sobjects.
+Results are organized by record types of the sobjects, defaults are evaluated per record type.